antosubash/abp-react/README.md

 ## Goals

 The goal of this project is to provide a React UI for the ABP Framework.
 It will be a fully functional UI that can be used as a starting point for any ABP project.
 It will also be a reference for anyone who wants to build a React UI for ABP.
+We will try to implement all the features of the ABP Framework Open Source Application.

 ## Features